RevivalPMMP/PureEntitiesX/README.md

 Protect an Area from Mob Spawns:

-There is no way to do it currentty, but mobs spawn on the highest block in the world, so you can build a big glass layer over your spawn or anywhere lese you want to protect.
+There is no way to do it currentty, but mobs spawn on the highest block in the world, so you can build a big glass layer over your spawn or anywhere else you want to protect.